Briefing on ‘Personality Disorder’ and the labelling of survivors of abuse and violence

-The ‘symptoms’ used to diagnose BPD are understandable reactions to experiences of trauma.
+The ‘symptoms’ used to diagnose PD are understandable reactions to experiences of trauma.
 This is why many have argued it would be more appropriate to use the diagnostic term ‘complex PTSD’, which has a similar list of ‘symptoms’, instead.

 - This misdiagnosis affects sexual abuse survivors more than anyone else because they commonly display the ‘symptoms’ common to both ‘disorders’, such as suicidal thoughts, anger, dissociative symptoms, hearing voices, impulsive behaviours, mood swings, depression, emptiness and displaced anger.
 As a result, diagnostic overshadowing occurs when someone who is dealing with complex trauma is told that they are “having a problem regulating their emotions”.

 - The use of the term blames the victim for their reaction to adverse experiences.
 An understandable reaction to a horrifying life experience gets converted into an illness, which a person is held responsible for and then rejected by the system for having.

 - This use of the term obscures justice because it means the accounts of victims of abuse and violence are often discredited in the courts.
 The label ‘personality disorder’ is used pejoratively by defence teams to discredit victims.
 A similar process occurs in the family courts.

 - People given this diagnosis are stigmatised, discriminated against and excluded from many public services, creating a re-traumatising system.